igorkasyanchuk/sql_view/README.md

 rails g sql_view:view ActiveUsers 'User.confirmed.where(active: true)' --materialized
 ```

 Depending on whether you need a materialized view or not add `--materialized` flag (later you can change in "view" class).
+Materialized views works in Postgres.

 Generator will create a file similar to: